Pagedale swears in Mayor Ernest ‘E.G.’ Shields

 “Fill out that Census form you have been hiding,” Shields said.
 “They’re not trying to get too much into your business.
 They already know you’ve got more people living in your house than you’re supposed to.”

-The crowd, many of them related to the mayor, laughed.
+The crowd, many of them related to the mayor, laughed at that remark.
 His son ran his mayoral campaign, and that son’s son held up the Bible when the mayor was sworn in; all three men are preachers named Rev. E.G. Shields.
 When the singers delivered gospel selections, the crowd sang in response.
-It was in every sense a family affair.
+It was in every sense a family affair, though enjoyed at a social distance behind protective masks due to the COVID-19 pandemic.

 Shields said he campaigned on affordable housing, safe streets and community policing and will deliver on all three.
 He also promised “to continue the growth we’ve grown accustomed to in the past few years.”